 The Committee also makes recommendations on the remuneration of senior management.
 In making such recommendations, it considers that members of the senior management of the Company are provided with appropriate incentives to encourage enhanced performance and are, in a fair and responsible manner, rewarded for their individual contributions to the success of the Company.
-There have been no significant changes in the Company's remuneration policy during the financial year under review and no significant changes are intended to be effected during 2015.
+There have been no significant changes in the Company's remuneration policy during the financial year under review and no significant changes are intended to be effected during 2016.

 In addition, the Committee is responsible for authorising all remuneration arrangements involving share options.
-During the year under review, the Committee allocated share options to senior management personnel, in accordance with the RS2 Employees Share Options Scheme.
-38,824 options were granted in full on 11 February 2014 related to 2013 performance.
-There were 27,892 share options outstanding at 31 December 2014.
+During the year under review, no share options were allocated.
+There were 19,642 share options outstanding at 31 December 2015.

-In case of the CEO and the Chief Officers, the Committee is of the view that the link between fixed remuneration and performance is reasonable and appropriate.
+In the case of the CEO and the Chief Officers, the Committee is of the view that the link between remuneration and performance is reasonable and appropriate.

-Non-cash benefits to which the CEO and the Chief Officers are entitled are the use of a company car, rental of residential property and health insurance.
+Non-cash benefits to which CEO and Chief Officers are entitled are the use of a company car, rental of residential property and health insurance.
 The death-in-service benefit also forms part of the contract of employment of senior management personnel on the same terms applicable to all other Company employees.